jachallbound/image2binary-MATLAB/README.md

 Example in `Driver_image2binary2image.m`.

 ## Requirements
++ R2019b+ (from use of arguments keyword)
-This probably requires MATLAB's Image Processing Toolbox.
++ This probably requires MATLAB's Image Processing Toolbox.